GFXSpeed/ut2004_pterodactyl/README.md

 You can set your wanted mutators in start.sh file.

 Things you may want to add/change:
-  - add a "cdkey" file in ./System/ with your key
   - change Name/Region/MessageOfTheDay in ./System/UT2004.ini, starting at line 292
+  - add a "cdkey" file in ./System/ with your key to get rid of "Couldn't open cdkey file." error

 Feel free to contact me at discord: gfxspeed